* Official *

 cattle-loading station for several local ranches including the Yates Ranch,

-Clara Bow's Walking Box, and Rocks Springs Land and Cattle Co.
+Clara Bow's Walking Box, and Rock Springs Land and Cattle Co.
 The town

 also supplied numerous mines in the area, becoming a social center for the